btouellette/concarneau/README.md

 # Concarneau

 Multiplayer web game using the same rules as Carcassone.
-Currently supports the base game and the Inns and Cathedrals expansion.
+Currently supports the base game along with the Inns and Cathedrals and the Traders and Builders expansion packs.

 Running at https://concarneau.herokuapp.com